Acenerate/docs/Kubecost/Documentation/annotations.md

 ### Enabling Annotation Emission

-To enable annotation emissions for Kubecost two flags must be set to true, one for pod annotations and one for namespace annotation.
+To enable annotation emissions for Kubecost, two flags must be set to true, one for pod annotations and one for namespace annotation.
 To accomplish this there are two primary methods, through helm or updating the values.yaml file.
 These values are defaulted to false so will need to be set to true for annotations to be emitted.

 [Helm] On a helm install or upgrade command include the flags